istathar/konvig/NOTES.markdown

 }
 ```

-Interior charaacters parsed literaly, no escaping.
+Interior characters parsed literally, no escaping.
 Obvious problem with that
 is when you've got program code internally, so combine idea with here
 document / multipart mime syntax: